sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/puppet.md

 ## Features

 - Use Sensu annotations to override corresponding Puppet node names with Sensu event names.
-- Use Sensu [environment variables and secrets management][6] to avoid exposing sensitive API authentication information.
+- Keep sensitive API authentication information secure with Sensu [environment variables and secrets management][6].

 ## Get the plugin